Art Studio and Gallery of Artist John O'Keefe Jr.

-My studio and office is a modest size, but that is just how I like it because I am surrounded by my materials and art supplies.
-I like to paint under artificial light because I find it to be a consistent environment in which to work, regardless of the time of day.
-When I want total peace and quiet I work here.
+My studio and office are a modest size, but that is just how I like it because my materials and art supplies surround me.
+I love to paint under artificial light because I find it a consistent environment in which to work, regardless of the time of day.
+When I want total peace, I work here.

-I love painting landscapes in the style of the Hudson River School and Victorian era artists, and in the main part of the house is a room that is authentically decorated in the style of that time period.
+I love painting landscapes in the style of the Hudson River School and Victorian-era artists, and in the central part of the house is a room that is authentically decorated in that period.
 My artworks are hanging on just about every available inch of wall space.
-Some are completed, some are in-progress, and some have not yet been started (you can see the white canvases mounted in frames).
+Some are completed, and some are in progress.

-Most of my paintings are not truly complete without the critique and input of my wife.
-She has a good eye for detail and has sent many of my paintings back to the easel for some touch-up work.
-I love getting feedback from others and I attribute a large portion of my personal growth as an artist to the feedback that I receive.
+My paintings are only complete after my wife's critique and input.
+She has an eye for detail and has sent many of my creations back to the easel for some touch-up work.
+I love getting feedback from others, and I attribute a large portion of my personal growth as an artist to the feedback I receive.

 THE GREAT OUTDOORS

-Travelling outdoors and viewing various landscape scenes is a large part of my creative process.
-I am on a never ending quest to understand nature so that I can better capture it on canvas.
+Traveling outdoors and viewing various landscape scenes is a large part of my creative process, and I am on a never-ending quest to understand nature to capture it on canvas better.
 Cloud patterns are another element that I study when outdoors.
 The nice thing about photographing clouds is that they come to you.
 Much of my cloud reference material was captured from our front porch, and my wife, Jennifer, is the source for most of my cloud arrangements.
 The entire family goes on what we call "business trips" to parks, rivers, lakes, and other scenic spots around Connecticut to photograph the landscape.
-When back in the studio I use computers to digitally edit and archive the photographs that I think will be useful in future paintings.
+Back in the studio, I use computers to digitally edit and archive photographs that will be useful in future paintings.